Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 \subsubsection{Evading the Bode-Fano constraint}

 The Bode-Fano constraint is derived subject to particular (stated) assumptions.
 Relaxation of these assumptions can in principle make it possible to outperform the constraint.

-In deriving the bound in eq. (\ref{eq:BF_magic_ineq}), we assume that the matching network is linear, passive, lossless, and reciprocal.
+In deriving the bound in eq. (\ref{eq:BF_magic_ineq}), we assume that the matching network is linear, passive, reciprocal, and lossless.
 These are key assumptions in the proof of the Bode-Fano criterion, as derived in \cite{fano1950theoretical}.
 Nonlinear detection schemes may be used to outperform our derived constraint.
 However, it should be remembered that nonlinearities can provide considerable practical challenges in detector operation, specifically in calibration and data interpretation.
 Active and nonreciprocal matching networks can also be used to evade the Bode-Fano limit.
 Broadband matching limitations for such circuits are documented in refs. \cite{youla1964new,nie2015broadband}.
-We will explore these schemes --- including active feedback --- and their limitations in future work.
+Exploration of these schemes, including active feedback, is left to future work.

-We establish that the Bode-Fano constraint holds if the assumption of a lossless network is relaxed.
+We establish that the Bode-Fano constraint (\ref{eq:BF_magic_ineq}) holds if the assumption of a lossless network is relaxed.
 It is not surprising that a lossy network does not outperform a lossless network.
 Broadband matching criteria allowing for network loss have been derived in a manner similar to the Bode-Fano criterion.
-Ref. \cite{nie2015broadband} gives, for a reciprocal circuit,
+Ref. \cite{nie2015broadband} gives

-For a lossless network, this expression reduces to the classic bound of eq. (\ref{eq:Bode_Fano}).
-We assume that any network loss is at temperature $T$ and therefore, at the same temperature as the loss $R$ in the signal source.
+For a lossless network, this expression reduces to the classic criterion of eq. (\ref{eq:Bode_Fano}).
+(See eq. (\ref{eq:ScattRelation}).)
+We assume that any network loss is at the same temperature as the loss $R$ in the signal source.
 The total noise-equivalent number is not that given by (\ref{eq:NoiseNumber_QLamp}), but instead, the more general expression

 which may be derived using the techniques in Ref. \cite{zmuidzinas2003thermal}. $|S_{21}^{(1)}(\nu)|^{2}+ |S_{22}^{(1)}(\nu)|^{2} < 1$ for a lossy network, so the noise-equivalent number is naturally greater when the matching network possesses loss.
 The analogue of the scaled, log-uniform-search value functional is the integral of the inverse-squared of equation (\ref{eq:NoiseNumber_Lossy}):